Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 You can configure `rpz` to:

-Return NXDOMAIN (pretend it doesn’t exist)
+Return NXDOMAIN (report the domain doesn’t exist)

 Return a specific IP (sinkhole or block page)